algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 The security is an important part of the back-end management, concerning databases and user data.

-Here's some elements that have to be implemented to enhance the security:
+Here are some elements that have to be implemented to enhance security:

 - The database will be accessible only with a specific token.
 - The accessibility token changes everyday.
-- The user's password will be encrypted to prevent a theft of account (following the Caesar cipher).
+- The user's password will be encrypted to prevent theft of the account (following the Caesar cipher).

 ## Glossary